gAndy50/SigilSharp/README.md

 # SigilSharp

 SigilSharp is a wrapper of Sigil for the C# programming language.
 Sigil is a simple multimedia library for creating simple games or rapid prototyping.
 Sigil has a small set of commands for making windows and handling graphics, sound and fonts.
+You will need the following DLLs for this to function correctly, sigil.dll, glew32.dll, OpenAL32.dll, wrap_oal.dll, these DLLs come with the Sigil library package.
+This wrapper is based off of Sigil 0.9.0.

 #Example